 - Observe – Having watched just a couple of auctions is not sufficient to become an expert on the auction process.
 As no two auctions (or auctioneers/selling agents) are ever alike, you need to really watch at least 15 to 20 auctions in your target area in order to be fully exposed to the workings of the different “actors” and possible scenarios that can unfold during an auction.

-It’s natural that auction day can cause some anxiety.
+On auction day It’s natural that auction day can cause some anxiety.
 You can minimise stress by understanding the auction procedure.